model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 set of memory locations a function may modify, from the type system.
 As a result any data pointed to by a mutable reference or pointer is considered part of the write set.
-In addition a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and add all pointed-to data to the write set also.
-During havocking all locations in the write set are replaced by non-deterministic values by the verifier.
+In addition a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and adds all pointed-to data to the write set also.
+During havocking the verifier replaces all locations in the write set with non-deterministic values.

-While the inferred write set is sound and enough for successful contract checking[^inferred-footprint] in many cases (such as `pop`) this inference is too coarse grained.
-In this case every value in this vector will be made non-deterministic.
+While the inferred write set is sound and enough for successful contract checking[^inferred-footprint] in many cases this inference is too coarse grained.
+In the caase of `pop` case every value in this vector will be made non-deterministic.

-This proposal also adds an `modifies` and `frees` clause which limits the scope of havocking.
+To address this the proposal also adds an `modifies` and `frees` clause which limits the scope of havocking.
 Both clauses represent an assertion that the function will modify only the specified memory regions.
 Similar to requires/ensures the verifier enforces the assertion in the checking stage to ensure soundness.
-When the contract is used as a stub the modifies clause is used as the write set to havoc.
+When the contract is used as a stub the modifies clause is used as the write set to havock.

 In our `pop` example the only modified memory location is the last element and only if the vector was not already empty, which would be specified thusly.